 Commentary: Regina's tiger.

-Commentary: When the player gets the upper part of Acro's note, its caption in the Court Record reads "Note".
-After finding the lower part and restoring the note its caption stays unchanged.
+Commentary: When the player obtains the upper part of Acro's note, its caption in the Court Record reads "Note".
+After finding the lower part and restoring the note, its caption stays unchanged.

-The caption above suggest that at one point the restored note would be titled "Untorn Note" instead.
+The caption above suggests that, at one point, the restored note was intended to be titled "Untorn Note" instead.

-Commentary: A cat named "Shoe" that lives in Engarde's house.
+Commentary: A cat named "Shoe" that lived in Engarde's house.

 Commentary: A clock from Corrida's hotel room.

-Commentary: Curiously, this icon has another caption, even though there are no other copies of it in the game files.
+Commentary: Curiously, this icon has a second caption, even though there are no other copies of it in the game files.

-Commentary: This is probably the earlier name of Gumshoe's Bug Sweeper device.
+Commentary: This was probably the earlier name of Gumshoe’s Bug Sweeper.

 Commentary: Karma uses it to bring the items dropped by de Killer.

-Commentary: This receiver was used by Karma to spy on poor Detective Gumshoe.
+Commentary: This receiver was used by Karma to spy on Detective Gumshoe.

-Commentary: The button from the bellboy's uniform.
+Commentary: A button from the bellboy's uniform.
 At one point it could have had a more prominent role as a red herring.
-In the final game though, Karma only briefly mentions it when showing de Killer's possessions.
+In the final game, though, Karma only briefly mentions it when showing de Killer's possessions.

-Commentary: The big and small dummy icons that contain description of their content.
-Curiously, the second small dummy icon is garbled.
+Commentary: These are large and small dummy icons that contain descriptions of their intended content.
+Interestingly, the second small dummy icon appears garbled.

 Questions appear on the bottom screen when you talk to characters during investigations.

-Note: graphics of the same type are usually grouped together.
-Questions and Answers graphics are for the most part sorted based on their appearance in the game, but there are exceptions to this rule.
+Graphics of the same type are usually grouped together.
+"Question" and "Answer" graphics are mostly sorted based on their order of appearance in the game, though there are some exceptions.

-Judging from its placement in the game files, this question was meant to be used during the second case.
+Based on its position in the game files, this question was likely intended for use during the second episode.

 Choices mostly appear on the bottom screen during court proceedings and affect the course of actions.